In This Article

 What are some of the traditional items that make up a bridal trousseau?

 Every bridal trousseau is certainly different, but there are some similarities that shine through.
-“A trousseau could include everything from pottery to jewelry, dresses, family heirlooms, quilted bedding, money, and other items to prepare for a new home,” says Aleah and Nick Valley.
+“A trousseau could include everything from pottery to jewelry, dresses, family heirlooms, quilted bedding, money, and other items to prepare for a new home,” say Aleah and Nick Valley.
 You’ve heard the saying "something old, something new, something borrowed, something blue, and a silver sixpence in her shoe," right?
 Your bridal trousseau is the ideal place to keep all of those treasured items, with the addition of the sixpence (or a penny) for good luck, as well as your getting-ready attire and undergarments as you prepare for your wedding day, honeymoon, and married life.

 As you're packing for your honeymoon, your bridal trousseau can definitely come in handy.
 Add in things like your swimwear or cover up for the pool so you don't forget to pack essential items amidst the wedding planning chaos.

 Where is a bridal trousseau kept?

-Traditionally, a bridal trousseau was kept in a cedar hope chest, a handmade box, or a beautiful trunk.
+Traditionally, a bridal trousseau may have been kept in a cedar hope chest, a handmade box, or a beautiful trunk.
 Often, it’s something that is an heirloom keepsake, passed down through the family.
 A more modern trousseau might be housed in a variety of containers.
-“A trousseau may come in the shape of a sleek travel chest or a steamer trunk that includes everything from bridal shoes to perfume or a wedding morning robe that a bride can bring to the getting ready location on the wedding day,” says Aleah and Nick Valley.
+“A trousseau may come in the shape of a sleek travel chest or a steamer trunk that includes everything from bridal shoes to perfume or a wedding morning robe that a bride can bring to the getting ready location on the wedding day,” say Aleah and Nick Valley.

 Don't be afraid to get creative with what you choose to house your bridal trousseau.
 From boxes to bags, the options are truly endless.
 It's all about finding something that suits your personality and style.

 How does a bride start to put together a bridal trousseau?